-Inside: Get the Restoration Hardware aged look in this easy step by step tutorial.
+Inside: Get the Restoration Hardware aged look for less in this easy step by step tutorial.

 Most of us aren’t given the opportunity to scour through piles of aged barn wood or salvaged pine timbers from 100-year-old buildings in Great Britain.
 But most of us do own a paintbrush, paint, and maybe some glaze.

 My point is, you can achieve a very similar look to Restoration Hardware’s beautiful aged finishes for a mili fraction of the cost.
 I was able to achieve an aged whitewash finish on my current dining table with common supplies I had on hand.